- Do you fall within our Rehoming area?

 You can make your own transport arrangements, provided that it meets current welfare in transport regulations.

-Alternatively, HAPPA provide a delivery service for a standard charge of £60, within the first 25 miles and £1.20 per mile thereafter.
+Alternatively, HAPPA provide a delivery service for a standard charge of £120 within a radius of 25 miles from the Farm.
+A fee of £1.20 per mile thereafter for both the outbound and inbound journey will be charged.

-If everything remains satisfactory you may keep him or her for the rest of their life.
+If everything remains satisfactory you may keep him/ her for the rest of their life.
 If your circumstances change and you are no longer able to care for them, then the equine must be returned to HAPPA at your expense.
+We also ask for a four-week notification period to enable us to accommodate them into our Isolation facilities.

 We do not Rehome equines if we anticipate this happening in the near future.
-Euthanasia may be necessary due to old age or due to suffering from an ailment or condition where it is no longer humane to keep the equine alive.
+Euthanasia may be necessary due to old age or due to suffering from an incurable disease, ailment or condition where it is no longer viable to keep the equine alive.

-A Veterinary Surgeon may need to be consulted and can advise, when the time comes.
-It is the responsibility of the Borrower to make the necessary arrangements for the euthanasia.
-HAPPA Inspectors are available for emotional support.
+A Veterinary Surgeon may need to be consulted and can advise when the time comes.
+HAPPA can also advise and you can contact your Loan Scheme Support Officer, who will be able to offer emotional support throughout.
+It is the responsibility of the Borrower to ensure that welfare is prioritised over suffering and make the necessary arrangements in an emergency.

-Head Office is to be notified once your equine has been euthanised.
-Don’t worry if it takes a few days it can be a very emotional time.
+Your Loan Scheme Support Officer must be notified once your equine has been euthanised.
+Don’t worry if it takes a few days as we recognise that it can be a very emotional time.

-You must inform HAPPA of any intended change of address.
-If your relocation means that your equine needs to be moved too, the new premises or a change of livery yard will need prior inspection.
+You must inform your Loan Scheme Support Officer of any intended change of address.
+If your relocation means that your equine needs to be moved too, the new premises or a change of livery yard will need prior inspection beforehand.